Royal Sonesta New Orleans

-The weather in New Orleans during the month of May is generally pleasant - but warming up.
-The average temperature reaches a high of about 82° during the day and 68° in the evenings.
+The weather in New Orleans during the month of May is generally high 80s during the day to mid 70s at night.

-New Orleans is world-renowned for its distinct music, Creole cuisine, unique dialect, and its annual celebrations and festivals, most notably Mardi Gras.
+New Orleans is world-renowned for its distinctive music, Creole cuisine, unique dialects, and its annual celebrations and festivals, most notably Mardi Gras.
 The historic heart of the city is the French Quarter, known for its French and Spanish Creole architecture and vibrant nightlife along Bourbon Street.
 The city has been described as the "most unique" in the United States, owing in large part to its cross-cultural and multilingual heritage.
-Founded in 1718 by French colonists, New Orleans was once the territorial capital of French Louisiana before being traded to the United States in the Louisiana Purchase of 1803.
-What to do during your conference downtime?* We have a few ideas...
+What to do during your conference downtime?
+We have a few ideas...

 The official doughnut of Louisiana, beignets are always served fresh, hot, and cooked to order.
 They have a crispy outside and a soft, sweet center.
 Served in an order of three, beignets are topped with powdered sugar and are best paired with a cup of café au lait (coffee with milk).

 The Sydney and Walda Besthoff Sculpture Garden occupies approximately eleven acres in City Park adjacent to the museum.
 Atypical of most sculpture gardens, this garden is located within a mature existing landscape of pines, magnolias, and live oaks surrounding two lagoons.
 The garden design creates outdoor viewing spaces within this picturesque landscape.